-Crunchy and tasty Stir Fry Long Beans flavored with garlic, ginger, chilies, and fermented soy…
+Crunchy and tasty Stir Fry Long Beans flavored with ginger, chilies, and fermented soy beans.…

-Loh Hon Chai (Braised Mixed Vegetables) is a vegetarian dish usually served on the first day of the Chinese New Year.
+Loh Hon Chai (Braised Mixed Vegetables) is usually served on the first day of the Chinese New Year.
 Lots of ingredients and super tasty.

 Loh Hon Chai (Braised Mixed Vegetables) is one special dish for the Chinese New Year.
 We always have this dish for breakfast on the first day of the New Year.
 Grandma used to be the one preparing this dish for the clan.
 When she passed on, Mom took over since Dad is the eldest son.
 All our relatives would come visit and enjoy this vegetarian meal at our house.
 Today, I continue this tradition with my family here in the United States.

 Loh Hon Chai comes in many different combinations.
 Some are colorful with carrots and snow peas thrown into the mix but the sauce is always cooked with fermented red soybean curd which gives it its characteristic flavor.
 The only fresh vegetable we include in our family’s recipe is napa cabbage.
 The rest are reconstituted dried vegetables as listed in the recipe card below.